Stay up to date with MYRRHA, the very first prototype of a nuclear reactor powered by a particle accelerator.

 As the outcome of the Council of Ministers of this Friday, the federal government announced their support to the realization of MYRRHA, a world’s unique research infrastructure, on SCK•CEN’s premises in Mol.
 MYRRHA once again puts Belgium in the international spotlight in terms of scientific research and paves the way to new applications, especially for nuclear waste management and the development of new therapies to fight against cancer.

 MYRRHA is a research facility which is paramount for society in more ways than one.
-This infrastructure will develop an innovative solution for managing nuclear waste in addition to geological disposal.
-By designing a technology which is able to drastically reduce the amount and radiotoxicity of high-level radioactive waste, MYRRHA will allow us to reduce the period during which waste is disposed from some hundreds of thousands of years to some hundreds of years.
+This infrastructure will study an innovative solution for nuclear waste management.
+By designing a technology able to reprocess high-level radioactive waste, MYRRHA will reduce the waste volume by a factor of 100 and their radiotoxicity by a factor of 1000.

 Another huge challenge met by MYRRHA is the research and development in nuclear medicine.
 MYRRHA will contribute to producing new radioisotopes and to developing less invasive therapies to fight against cancer.